jiegenghua/Traffic-Sign-Detection/README.md

 # Red-Traffic-Sign-Detection
-This is a project to detect and label the traffic signs.
+This is a project to detect the red round traffic signs.

 I am going to use YOLO3, Fast-RCNN  to do that.
 More Networks will be tried after the final examination.